-Prerequisites: Instructor's permission for non-Biostatistics students
+points Prerequisites: Instructor's permission.

 An enriched core course for students concentrating in biostatistics and others who expect to take additional courses in biostatistics beyond the two main second-level courses (P8100 and P8120).
-It covers in greater depth all of the topics in P6103 and is the best preparation for students anticipating a quantitative orientation in their degree programs.
+It covers in greater depth all of the topics in P610 and is the best preparation for students anticipating a quantitative orientation in their degree programs.
 Topics covered include standard distributions, measures of central tendency and dispersion, hypothesis testing, point estimation, confidence intervals, and an introduction to correlation and regression.